top of page

 UK Self-Build Costs: What to Expect When Building Your Own Home

-Looking to build your dream home in rural Norfolk, Suffolk, or find a plot in a local city such as Norwich?
 Self-build is an exciting journey that allows you to create a space tailored to your needs and preferences.
 However, understanding the costs is crucial to ensure your project stays within budget.

-1. Understanding the Basics: What Influences Building Costs?
+2. Understanding the Basics: What Influences Building Costs?

 Several key factors determine the overall cost of constructing a home:

 • Size of the House: Larger homes naturally require more materials and labour, which increases costs.
 However, it's not a straightforward calculation.
 Adding extra floors, for example, doesn’t double the cost, as the foundations and roof remain unchanged—you’re mainly increasing the cost of walls and flooring.
 The simplest and most cost-effective shape to build is a square or rectangular box.
-Every additional corner adds complexity, increasing both the difficulty of construction and the number of structural junctions, which can drive up costs significantly.
+Every additional corner adds complexity, increasing both the difficulty of construction and the number of structural junctions, which can significantly drive up costs.

 • Quality of Materials: Choosing premium materials will raise costs, while standard materials can help keep expenses manageable.
 In Norfolk, features like knapped flint walls can be particularly costly due to the specialist skills required for their construction.
 Additionally, the overall size of the project and the total square meterage of floors and walls can significantly impact material costs, as even small price differences per square metre add up across large surface areas.